-No
+🔵 No

 3. Is it possible in your country for taxpayers to communicate electronically with the tax authority?

-Yes
+• Yes

 O No

 4. If yes, are there systems in place to prevent unauthorised access to the channel of communication?

-Yes
+• Yes

 O No

 5. In your country, is there a system of "cooperative compliance" / "enhanced relationship"which applies to some taxpayers only?

-Yes
+• Yes

 O No

 6. If yes, are there rules or procedures in place to ensure this system is available to all eligible taxpayers on a non-preferential/non discriminatory/non arbitrary basis?

-Not applicable (click here if you answered "No" to the previous question)
+Not applicable (click here if you answered "No" to question 5)

-Yes
+• Yes

-○ No
+O No

 7. Are there special arrangements for individuals who face particular difficulties (e.g. the disabled, the elderly, other special cases) to receive assistance in complying with their tax obligations?

-Yes
+• Yes

-○ No
+O No

 Do you want to save your results and quit?

 If "Yes", please submit the form.
+If "Yes", bear in mind that there are still several questions that need to be answered later.
 To edit/complete your answers later, please use the "edit your response" link sent to your email after submitting this form.
 If not, click "Next" to continue.

-Yes
+O Yes

-No
+No No

 Area 2 - The issue of tax assessment

 8. Does a dialogue take place in your country between the taxpayer and the tax authority before the issue of an assessment in order to reach an agreed assessment?

-Yes

-○ No

-9. If a systematic error in the assessment of tax comes to light (e.g. the tax authority loses a tax case and it is clear that tax has been collected on a wrong basis), does the tax authority act ex officio to notify all affected taxpayers and arrange repayments to them?
+9. If yes, can the taxpayer request a meeting with the tax officer?
+Not applicable (click here if you answered "No" to question 8) Yes No 10.
+If a systematic error in the assessment of tax comes to light (e.g. the tax authority loses a tax case and it is clear that tax has been collected on a wrong basis), does the tax authority act ex officio to notify all affected taxpayers and arrange repayments to them?
+Yes No Do you want to save your results and quit?

-Yes

-No

-10. If yes, can the taxpayer request a meeting with the tax officer?

-Not applicable (click here if you answered "No" to the previous question)

-Yes

-○ No

-Do you want to save your results and quit?

 If "Yes", please submit the form.
+If "Yes", bear in mind that there are still several questions that need to be answered later.
 To edit/complete your answers later, please use the "edit your response" link sent to your email after submitting this form.
 If not, click "Next" to continue.

-○ Yes

-No

-Area 3 - Confidentiality
+Yes No Area 3 - Confidentiality